ray-project/ray/doc/source/starting-ray.rst

   .. group-tab:: Java

     Your jar files must be distributed manually to all the nodes of the Ray cluster before running your code.
-You also need to make sure the paths of jar files are the same between nodes.
+You also need to make sure the paths of jar files are the same among nodes.
 Let's say your jar files are located in ``/path/to/jars/``, all files under this path will be loaded by worker processes.

     To connect your program to the Ray cluster, run it like this: